 Put us to the test.
 Contact a Cilliers & Swart Physiotherapist today.

-Why choose Cilliers & Swart Physio over others?
+Why choose Cilliers & Swart Physio?

 As a professional athlete or weekend warrior, you are built to stay moving.
 We rehabilitate with the goal of returning you to what you love doing.
 Our purpose is to get you back to your normal daily life as soon and as safely as possible.
 You don’t want to be stuck in rehabilitation forever.